ernestbuffington/dev-php-nuke-evolution-xtreme/README.md

 <p><strong>The PHP-Nuke Evolution Xtreme Team </strong>(This is the US Support Team)<br />
 <a href="https://dev-php-nuke-evolution-xtreme.86it.us/index.php" rel="nofollow">http://dev-php-nuke-evolution-xtreme.86it.us/index.php</a></p>

 # Note : This repo does not carry the same code used in other countries.
-This for the United States Only
+This is strictly the US version of Nuke-Evolution!